Torres del Paine National Park

 Museo Municipal de Bellas Artes de Valparaiso

-It is the main pictorial exhibition of this important region of Chile, since 1971 its seat is Palacio Baburizza, building dating from 1916, property that belonged to the Croatian businessman Pascual Baburizza, located at Paseo Yugoslavo of Cerro Alegre.
-The museum shows important collections of Chilean and European painting of the nineteenth and twentieth centuries, the pieces have been gathered since 1895 and today is rated within the four most important art collections of Chile.
+It is the most significant pictorial exhibition in this important region of Chile.
+Since 1971, it has been housed in Palacio Baburizza, a building dating back to 1916 and once owned by the Croatian businessman Pascual Baburizza.
+The palace is situated on Paseo Yugoslavo in Cerro Alegre.
+The museum showcases significant collections of Chilean and European paintings from the 19th and 20th centuries, with pieces collected since 1895.
+Today, it is ranked among the four most important art collections in Chile.

 Museo de Historia Natural de Valparaiso